 - The Amex Hilton Aspire Card is probably my favorite Amex card of all, given all the perks that it offers

-- The Bonvoy Business Amex and Marriott Bonvoy Brilliant Amex are worth it to me for the perks they offer, including the anniversary free night certificates and elite nights towards status
+- The Bonvoy Business Amex and Marriott Bonvoy Brilliant Amex are worth it to me for the perks they offer, including the anniversary free night certificates and elite nights toward status

 How does your Amex card strategy compare to mine?

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: American Express® Gold Card (Rates & Fees), The Blue Business® Plus Credit Card from American Express (Rates & Fees), The Platinum Card® from American Express (Rates & Fees), Marriott Bonvoy Brilliant™ American Express® Card (Rates & Fees), Marriott Bonvoy Business® American Express® Card (Rates & Fees), Hilton Honors American Express Aspire Card (Rates & Fees), and American Express® Green Card (Rates & Fees).
+These include: American Express® Business Gold Card (Rates & Fees), American Express® Gold Card (Rates & Fees), The Blue Business® Plus Credit Card from American Express (Rates & Fees), The Business Platinum® Card from American Express (Rates & Fees), The Platinum Card® from American Express (Rates & Fees), Marriott Bonvoy Brilliant® American Express® Card (Rates & Fees), Marriott Bonvoy Business® American Express® Card (Rates & Fees), and Hilton Honors American Express Aspire Card (Rates & Fees).